-- A fault handler causes a fault with the same or lower priority as the fault it is servicing.
+- A fault handler causes the same kind of fault as the one it is servicing.
+This escalation to hard fault occurs because a fault handler cannot preempt itself because it must have the same priority as the current priority level. - A fault handler causes a fault with the same or lower priority as the fault it is servicing.
 This situation happens because the handler for the new fault cannot preempt the currently executing fault handler. - An exception handler causes a fault for which the priority is the same as or lower than the currently executing exception. - A fault occurs and the handler for that fault is not enabled.

 If a bus fault occurs during a stack push when entering a bus fault handler, the bus fault does not escalate to a hard fault.
-Thus if a corrupted stack causes a fault, the fault handler executes even though the stack push for the handler failed.
+Thus if a corrupted stack causes a fault, the fault handler executes even b.
+Attempting to use an instruction set other than the Thumb instruction set, or returning to a non load-store-multiple instruction with ICI continuation.

+though the stack push for the handler failed.
 The fault handler operates but the stack contents are corrupted.